U.S. prepared to continue airstrikes against Taliban, top commander says

-Marine Gen. Kenneth “Frank” McKenzie, the head of U.S. Central Command, who assumed responsibility for U.S. operations in Afghanistan this month, told reporters Sunday that the number of airstrikes had increased as the Taliban takes more territory.
+Marine Gen. Kenneth “Frank” McKenzie, head of U.S. Central Command, who assumed responsibility for U.S. operations in Afghanistan this month, told reporters Sunday that the number of airstrikes have increased as the Taliban takes more territory.

 “We are prepared to continue this heightened level of support in the coming weeks, if the Taliban continue their attacks” McKenzie said.
 “We’re taking airstrikes as we need to take them.”